 Current single treatments have proved ineffective in treating NASH, whereas combinations of treatments show promise.

-All products currently in development require frequent administration, leading patients to likely have similar adherence issues as those with Type II Diabetes (rates hover around 56% at best for second line treatments).
+All products currently in development require frequent administration, leading patients to likely have similar adherence issues as those with type 2 diabetes (rates hover around 56% at best for second line treatments).

 For patients already taking daily pills, a simple insertion in the doctor’s office avoids the additional burden of weekly injections.

-NanoPortal is being designed to last for durations of at least 6 months.
+The NanoPortal implant is being designed to last for durations of at least 6 months.

 Implantation ensures continuous dosing for the duration of the treatment.